dubesoftware/github-dark-turbo/README.md

 # Welcome to GitHub Dark Turbo
 ## Description
-A fork of the [*GitHub Dark*](https://github.com/primer/github-vscode-theme) theme with colour tweaks aimed at improved focus.
+A fork of the [*GitHub Theme*](https://github.com/primer/github-vscode-theme)'s dark mode with colour tweaks aimed at improved focus.